gridscale/terraform-provider-gridscale/website/docs/r/backupschedule.html.md

 # gridscale_backupschedule

 Provides a storage backup schedule resource.
-This can be used to create, modify and delete backup schedules.
+This can be used to create, modify, and delete backup schedules.

 ## Example Usage